Food and Nutrition with placement year - BSc (Hons)

 Access to Higher Education (HE)

-Pass science-based Access course (120 credits) with overall mark of at least 55% including 55% in each level 3 module (NI Access Course)*
+Overall average of 55% including a minimum of 55% in each level 3 module (120 credit Access Course) (NI Access Course).

-*to include a 20 credit Level 2 Mathematics module, passed at 40% or successful completion of NICATS Mathematics as part of the pre-2021 Access Diploma.
+If GCSE Maths at grade C has not been obtained a 20 credit Level 2 Mathematics module, passed at 40%, or successfully completing NICATS Mathematics as part of the pre-2021 Access Diploma is required.

 GCSE

-Please note that for purposes of entry to this course the Level 2 Essential / Key Skill in Application of Number is NOT regarded as an acceptable alternative to GCSE Maths.
+Level 2 Essential/Key Skills in Application of Number is NOT regarded as an acceptable alternative to GCSE Maths.

 English Language Requirements